-The Atlanta Senior Resources Directory is the most comprehensive, fully researched and verified senior guide in the Metro Atlanta area.
+The Atlanta Senior Resources Directory is the most comprehensive, fully researched and human-verified senior guide in the Metro Atlanta area.
 Provided free of charge to the public and professionals alike, it is filled with extensive resources useful to Atlanta area seniors, their families and caregivers.
-Some of the senior information resources are: Atlanta senior housing, Atlanta retirement living, Atlanta assisted living, Atlanta nursing homes, Atlanta senior health care, Atlanta Alzheimer's and memory care, Atlanta home health care, Atlanta private home care, Metro Atlanta hospitals, classes, senior activities, adult day care, assistance, referral services, and much more.
+Some of the senior information resources are: Atlanta senior housing, Atlanta retirement living, Atlanta assisted living and personal care homes, Atlanta nursing homes, Atlanta hospice care, Atlanta in-patient hospice, Atlanta senior health care, Atlanta Alzheimer's and memory care, Atlanta home health care, Atlanta private home care, Metro Atlanta hospitals, classes, senior activities, adult day care, assistance, referral services, and much more.

 Five Atlanta editions cover 12 counties: Cobb County, Cherokee County, Fulton County, DeKalb County, Gwinnett County, Hall County, Forsyth County, Douglas County, Fayette County, Clayton County, Henry County and Rockdale County.
 Additional Atlanta area counties covered by this website are: Banks County, Barrow County, Bartow County, Butts County, Carroll County, Clarke County, Coweta County, Dawson County, Floyd County, Gilmer County, Gordon County, Haralson County, Jackson County, Jasper County, Lumpkin County, Morgan County, Newton County, Oconee County, Paulding County, Pickens County, Polk County, Spalding County and Walton County.